 Reading reflections should be 1-2 double-spaced pages, PDF-format, 1-inch margins, 12-point font, with your name on the top of the first page.
-They should demonstrate an understanding of some key points in the reading but are not meant to be a summary of the reading.
+Please indicate that it is a READING REFLECTION and clarify which reading.
+Your reflection should demonstrate an understanding of some key points in the reading but are not meant to be a summary of the reading.
 Showcase your own reactions, such as connecting an idea from the reading to a past situation you've encountered or to a future situation you'll face ... or to another reading or case study.
 You might write about why you agree or disagree with some claim in the reading, how you might apply some recommendation, and/or discuss boundaries to good practices or implications (e.g., conditions when or where a principle may be more or less true).
 You're encouraged to offer any kind of personal reaction.
 For post-class reflections, you might note connections to your experience in the class.